31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 It got me thinking of how I can improve the views out every window?

-Whether you add a hanging plant, strategically place a bird feeder, or add a window box – they will each add an element of beauty to the sight.
+Whether you add a hanging plant, strategically place a bird feeder, or add a window box – they will each add an element of beauty to your hygge decor.

 I love the idea of adding a bird feeder outside a window.
 My neighbor put her bird feeder outside her kitchen table window.
 She enjoyed her breakfast each morning, watching the birds gorge themselves on tasty seeds.